-The Scripture readings are:
+The Scripture for this Sunday readings are:

 Our worship takes place at 10:00 a.m. on Sunday morning both in-person and online (via the SPPC YouTube Livestream button above).
 We invite you to join us each week as we continue to explore and follow the Word of God.
 Following the service, there is a fellowship time at the back of the sanctuary.